Duccem/Duccem/README.md

 - **Tools:** Docker, Kafka, GitHub Actions

 ## 🎯 Highlighted Projects
-- **[Ducen Hospital/Helsa](https://github.com/Duccem/ducen-hospital)**: A cutting-edge telemedicine platform designed to connect patients and healthcare providers seamlessly.
+- **[Helsa](https://github.com/Duccem/helsa)**: A cutting-edge telemedicine platform designed to connect patients and healthcare providers seamlessly.
 - **[Ducen Ride](https://github.com/Duccem/ducen-ride)**: The best way to move around your city
 - **[Ducen Money](#)** The best way to pay bills, restaurants with your friends and more